Worst Practices to Avoid When Backing Up Data

 Backup jobs can fail, not run properly, or skip files.
 As a backup is running, occasionally check your logs to correct any problems before the next backup runs.

 Not Encrypting Data

 Most backups contain sensitive data and files.
 It is possible this information can fall into the wrong hands.
-By using a backup method that encrypts your data, you are ensuring that in the event of a breech your backups are secure from any prying eyes.
+By using a backup method that encrypts your data, you are ensuring that in the event of a breach your backups are secure from any prying eyes.

-As technology advances it is important to keep in touch with outdated ways of backing up your data.
+As technology advances, it is important to keep in touch with outdated ways of backing up your data.
 One of the best ways of backing up your data today is in the cloud.
 We recommend using Syncrify.